Utility Billing Procedures

 RCW 35.21.217(1) provides cities and towns with the ability to require a deposit to guarantee payments.
 While not all utilities do so, most at least reserve the option in case a high risk of delinquency arises.
 Note, according to a 1997 AGO memorandum, a municipal utility does not have to pay interest on a utility deposit.

 The amounts and logistics for deposit requirements vary from jurisdiction to jurisdiction.
-For example, Cathlamet requires a set amount of $300 for deposit, while Fircrest requires a deposit of two and a half times the monthly bill (with a minimum of $75).
+Some may be a seet dollar amount, while others may vary depending on the monthly bill amount.
 Generally, deposits are exempt or returned if good payment history is established.

 Despite best efforts, utility deposits may remain unclaimed after a number of months or years.
-According to Ch.
-63.29 RCW, a utility deposit is presumed abandoned if not claimed for more than a year after the account is closed.
+According to RCW 63.29.080, a utility deposit is presumed abandoned if not claimed for more than a year after the account is closed.
 The Department of Revenue has outlined provisions for local governments to follow in the Unclaimed Property Section's Guide for Local Governments.

 - Oracle Utilities Customer Care and Billing Solutions

 - Used By: Washougal, Battle Ground, Olympia, and Lacey